Keyboard shortcuts

 The BopHost trait

-The BopHost trait is the integration point between your application and the Bop interpreter:
+The BopHost trait is the integration point between your application and Bop:

 #![allow(unused)]